 “Would You Rather” questions are often used as ice breakers or team builders in the upper elementary classroom.
-You might have used them to get your kids talking at the beginning of a school year or during a Christmas party or end of year party.
+You might have used them to get your kids talking at the during a Christmas party or end of year party.

 If used thoughtfully, however, “Would You Rather” questions can be used as a fun way to practice comparing and contrasting with your 3rd grade, 4th grade, or 5th grade students.

 Why to Include "Would You Rather" Questions in Your Upper Elementary Reading Lessons

 When answering a “Would You Rather” question, you have to make a choice between two options.
 Automatically, your mind will compare and contrast the two options, weighing the pros and cons of both.

 Instead of having your students fill out a Venn Diagram or answer comprehension questions after reading a book, consider asking them some “Would You Rather” questions to have them think more critically while comparing and contrasting.
 This can lead to some interesting discussion and engaged students.

 Or, check out these other engaging comparing and contrasting lesson ideas.

 This is especially valuable when you require students to explain and defend their reasoning.
 Every time you ask a student a "Would You Rather" question, you should also ask them, "Why?"
 This requires students to think even more critically and use evidence from the text to explain themselves.

 Some example questions for both fiction and nonfiction texts are below.

 Possible "Would You Rather" Questions for Fiction Texts